minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 ### What is load balancing ?

-- Load Balances are servers that forward traffic to multiple servers
+- Load Balances are servers that forward traffic to multiple servers (e.g., EC2 instances) downstream